What is pituitary cancer?

 - high blood pressure

 - large hands and feet (acromegaly)

 - producing breast milk even if not pregnant

 - loss of body hair

-- delayed sexual development and growth in children
+- abnormal sexual development and growth in children

-Blood and urine tests can be used to determine hormone levels.
 MRI or CT scans can detect tumors in the pituitary gland.
+And blood and urine tests can determine hormone levels.

-Even under a microscope, it is difficult to recognize the difference between a cancerous and a noncancerous pituitary tumor.
+Even under a microscope, it’s difficult to recognize the difference between a cancerous and a noncancerous pituitary tumor.
 A cancerous tumor may not be recognized until it spreads into another part of the body.